Hurricane Helene: Parks & Trail Info

 Happy trails – LJ

-All North Carolina state parks west of I-77 are closed at least through the end of October 2024.
+North Carolina state parks West of I-77 were closed through the end of October 2024.
+Some have opened or partially opened now.

-In addition, the National Park Service is discouraging unnecessary travel in and to western North Carolina.
-Limiting travel helps prioritize making vital infrastructure repairs in the communities hit hardest by Helene.
+The National Park Service is discouraging unnecessary travel in and to western North Carolina unless the area has been declared open and safe.
 Many roads continue to be closed due to unsafe conditions.

 For the latest updates click here:

-Due to Hurricane Helene, some Virginia State Parks are also closed or partially closed.
+Due to Hurricane Helene, some Virginia State Parks were also closed or partially closed.

 Grayson Highlands